lcapps-es/ANTC/README.md

 # Awesome New Tab Customized

 ## To-Do
- - Settings (atellez91):
+ - Settings:
-  - Location of Weather
+   - Location of Weather (on development)
    - Language
    - About
  - Weather icons
  - Next event Google Calendar (not confirmed)